- celiprolol hydrochloride

 The Patient Information Leaflet (PIL) is the leaflet included in the pack with a medicine.
 It is written for patients and gives information about taking or using a medicine.
 It is possible that the leaflet in your medicine pack may differ from this version because it may have been updated since your medicine was packaged.

-The text only version may be available from RNIB in large print, Braille or audio CD.
-For further information call RNIB Medicine Leaflet Line on 0800 198 5000.
+The text only version may be available in large print, Braille or audio CD.
+For further information call emc accessibility on 0800 198 5000.
 The product code(s) for this leaflet is: PL 04425/0739.

 Celectol 200mg & 400mg Tablets

 CELECTOL 200 AND 400 TABLETS

 Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

 1. What Celectol is and what it is used for